 - 6.1 Prevent is part of the UK's overarching counter-terrorism strategy known as CONTEST.
 The purpose of Prevent is to safeguard and support vulnerable people to stop them from becoming terrorists or supporting terrorism.
-It aims to: - Tackle the causes of radicalisation and respond to the ideological challenges of terrorism; - Safeguard and support those most at risk of radicalisation through early intervention; identifying them and offering support; and - Enable those who have already engaged in terrorism to disengage and rehabilitate.

-- 6.2 Under Section 26 Counter-Terrorism and Security Act 2015, all schools and children's homes in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+It aims to: - Tackle the causes of radicalisation and respond to the ideological challenges of terrorism; - Safeguard and support those most at risk of radicalisation through early intervention; identifying them and offering support; and - Enable those who have already engaged in terrorism to disengage and rehabilitate. - 6.2 Under Section 26 Counter-Terrorism and Security Act 2015, all schools and children's homes in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This is known as the Prevent duty.
-Please see: Revised Prevent Duty Guidance: for England and Wales / Revised Prevent duty guidance for Scotland - 6.3 Staff have a duty to protect children and young people from the risks of radicalisation and extremism, as they would with any other form of exploitation.
-Staff must educate children and young people around the risks of radicalisation and extremism and ensure that they create a safe space where they are able to debate issues relating to radicalisation.
+Please see: Revised Prevent Duty Guidance: for England & Wales/ Revised Prevent duty guidance for Scotland - 6.3 Team members have a duty to protect children and young people from the risks of radicalisation and extremism, as they would with any other form of exploitation.
+Team members must educate children and young people around the risks of radicalisation and extremism and ensure that they create a safe space where they are able to debate issues relating to radicalisation.
 This is part of educating them about the risks. - 6.4 Settings must take a preventative approach to safeguarding children and young people by building their resilience and promoting fundamental British values.
 British values are defined as democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
-For further resources can be accessed at: EducateAgainstHate - 6.5 In order to fulfil the Prevent duty, it is essential to be able to identify children who may be vulnerable to radicalisation and know what to do when they are identified.
-Protecting children from the risk of radicalisation should be seen as part of wider safeguarding duties and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), wherever these influences come from.
+For further resources can be accessed at: EducateAgainstHate